Welcome to the Tupperville School Museum

 Exhibits

 There is a long history of Acadian settlements along the Annapolis River.
-Tupperville was one called Girouardville, after the Acadian Girouard family, who lived here 300 years ago.
+Tupperville was once called Girouardville, after the Acadian Girouard family, who lived here 300 years ago.

 We are fortunate to have a collection of items carved by Mi'kmaq artist, Louis Jeremy, who lived in Tupperville as a young man and is buried in Kingston, NS.